 The 57 credit hours required for the MBA degree including:

 - The roughly 30 credit hours of the MBA core curriculum (no credit is awarded for Business Administration core courses successfully waived; credit must be earned with Business electives);

 - Roughly 15 credit hours of elective in Business Administration;

 - 12 credit hours of transferable electives from Rackham;

 - MBA communication requirement

 The required Center for Japanese Studies courses, including;

-- 24 hours of Japanese Studies Requirements, which includes Core Courses, Distribution, and Research/Writing requirements;
+- 24 credit hours of Japanese Studies courses, which includes Core Courses, Distribution, and Research/Writing requirements;

 - Japanese Language Requirements: successful completion of Third-Year Japanese II (ASIANLAN 326) with a grade of B or better, or placement into fourth-year Japanese by placement examination administered by the Department of Asian Languages and Cultures.
 Students whose language competence is beyond third year level will be encouraged to continue language training throughout the program.
 Please consult with the Student Services Coordinator in the Center for Japanese Studies or the Japanese Language Coordinator in the Department of Asian Languages and Cultures to determine an appropriate course plan after language has been assessed.

-The total credit hours for the dual degree program must be at least 69.
+The total credit hours for the joint degree program must be at least 69.